RRahul2004/FoodSnap/README.md

 **Getting access to the project:**

-Create a emtpy directory wherever you want on your computer
+1. Create a emtpy directory wherever you want on your computer

-Open a terminal inside that directory (right click --> open in terminal)
+2. Open a terminal inside that directory (right click --> open in terminal)

-Copy the HTTP link from the green drop down menu in the Github Page
+3. Copy the HTTP link from the green drop down menu in the Github Page

-Go back to the terminal and type "git clone {link you copied}
+4. Go back to the terminal and type "git clone {link you copied}

-Press enter
+5. Press enter

-Open this directory in your favorite code editor/IDE
+6. Open this directory in your favorite code editor/IDE

 **Install all Node Modules**
-Simply type ``npm install`` in the terminal and press enter
+1. Simply type ``npm install`` in the terminal and press enter

 **Running the code**
-In the terminal, the directory should read ``YOUR-CHOSEN-FOLDER\foodsnap\``
+1. In the terminal, the directory should read ``YOUR-CHOSEN-FOLDER\foodsnap\``
-Type ``cd app-code`` and press enter
+2. Type ``cd app-code`` and press enter
-Type ``npm run start`` to start the project in a live development server
+3. Type ``npm run start`` to start the project in a live development server
-It should open up a webpage ```http://localhost:3000``` where hot reload is enabled
+4.It should open up a webpage ```http://localhost:3000``` where hot reload is enabled